High school students

 The Entrada Scholars Program at Calvin University is a four-week summer immersion program that offers racial and ethnic minority high school juniors and seniors a gateway to the future: the opportunity to experience college living and learning while earning college credit.
+(Grades 11–12)

-Excel ACT Tutoring
+Excel SAT/ACT Tutoring

 Various scholarships are awarded to students from North American ethnic minority groups and other students from culturally diverse backgrounds.
 Selection for these awards is based on information provided on Calvin’s application for admission.